$B_c$ to $A$ Transition Form Factors and Semileptonic Decays in Self-consistent Covariant Light-front Approach: Self-consistent covariant light-front approach

 The type-II correspondence scheme effectively resolves the issues concerning self-consistency and covariance, as demonstrated in Ref.~\cite{Chang:2019mmh}, for the vector meson decay constants and $P \to V$ form factors.
+It should be noted that the $M \to M_0$ replacement is applicable in each and every term containing $M$ in the integrand of the form factors inclusive of $D$ factors given in Eq.~\eqref{eq:vertex}.
 Further, the type-II correspondence, in Eq.~\eqref{eq:type-II}, is expected to eliminate the unnecessary spurious contribution and show self-consistency in $P \to A $ transition form factors.
-Thus, their numerical evaluation should be free from zero-mode contributions\footnote{The CLF vertex, derived through mapping to the SLF QM, does not represent the sole option for the CLF QM.
-However, if such a vertex is employed, it necessitates the concurrent application of other correspondences to maintain consistency.}.
-We proceed further to evaluate Eq.~\eqref{eq:Bclf1}, which after some simplifications (see Ref.~\cite{Chang:2019mmh}), can be written into a more convenient LF form,
+Thus, their numerical evaluation should be free from zero-mode contributions.